panzerdp/dmitripavlutin.com/content/posts/128-parseint-mistery/index.md

 String(0.0000005); // => '5e-7'
 ```

-The explicit conversion to a string of `String(0.0000005)` expression behaves differently than other floats: it's a string representation of [exponential notation](https://en.wikipedia.org/wiki/Scientific_notation)!
+The explicit conversion to a string of `String(0.0000005)` behaves differently than other floats: it's a string representation of [exponential notation](https://en.wikipedia.org/wiki/Scientific_notation)!

 That's the second &mdash; and a significant clue!

-And when the expontential notiation as a string value is parsed to an integer, you get the number `5`:
+And when the expontential notiation is parsed to an integer, you get the number `5`:

 ```javascript
 parseInt(0.0000005); // => 5